J. Irving Whalley

-John Irving Whalley (September 14, 1902 – March 8, 1980) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+John Irving Whalley (September 14, 1902 – March 8, 1980) was an American businessman and politician who served six terms as a Republican member of the U.S. House of Representatives from Pennsylvania from 1960 to 1973.

 Early life and business activities

 J. Irving Whalley was born in Barnesboro, Pennsylvania to Isabella (née Ashurst) and James H. Whalley, both English immigrants.
 He took his first job at age 10 in a Windber, Pennsylvania, grocery store.
 By age 14 he was working at the local Ford garage.

+Auto dealerships

 Twelve years later he owned the dealership, after having worked as a mechanic, salesman, bookkeeper, delivery man and driving instructor.
 Whalley purchased a second dealership three years later, and would open or acquire 11 more before World War II.
 He eventually established a chain of 13 automobile dealerships in central and western Pennsylvania.

 Public service

 Whalley campaigned on issues related to the automotive industry.
 He fought against taxes that were considered unfair to new car buyers.
 Whalley also secured support for improvements to the Pennsylvania turnpike and campaigned for better highways everywhere.